Orthodontic Treatment in Seattle

 - Crowding – teeth are pushed together and do not have enough space in the mouth to fit normally

-- Pre-prosthetic/interdisciplinary – teeth need to be moved in preparation for implants, bridges or other restorative work by your dentist and/or specialists
+- Pre-prosthetic/interdisciplinary – teeth need to be moved in preparation for dental implants, bridges or other restorative work by your dentist and/or specialists

 - Functional concerns – the teeth do not line up well causing abnormal wear, chewing problems, periodontal issues and TMJ symptoms